 The rick-rack tree cards would work well for a number of ages.
 With younger children, you might need to have each set of rick-rack strips together so your child can simply place the strips in order to glue on the folded cardstock card.
 I used a gem star from a hobby store for the star at the top.
 The rick rack card idea originally came from Martha Stewart, but I found it at Learning Ideas – Grades K-8.

 The metal inset tree pin punching tray uses the Montessori triangle inset.
-If you don’t have a set of metal insets, you can do like I did and print out the triangle card from the free Geometric Cabinet Cards at Livable Learning.
+If you don’t have a set of metal insets, you can print out the triangle metal inset card from The Helpful Garden.
 I just used green glitter paper to give a holiday feel to my template.
 It’s thick enough to work for most preschoolers, although some could need foam-board templates to trace the triangle shape for the tree.